franciscop/modern-editor/README.md

-# modern-editor
+# Modern Editor

-An editor for the modern web
+Event-based editor for the modern web

+Modern Editor is an event-based